CNG and Hydrogen Cylinders: Types, Generations, and Applications

 Type 1 Cylinder (CNG Cylinder Type I)

 Type 1 cylinders are the most basic and traditional gas cylinders.
-They are made entirely of steel or aluminum and are typically the heaviest of all cylinder types.
+They are made entirely of steel or aluminium, and are typically the heaviest of all cylinder types.

-• Durability: Highly durable and resistant to damage but prone to corrosion over time, particularly with steel.
+- Durability: Highly durable and resistant to damage, while prone to corrosion over time, particularly with steel.

 Type 2 Cylinder (CNG Cylinder Type II)

-Type 2 cylinders feature a metal liner (usually steel or aluminum) reinforced with a composite wrap around the middle section.
+Type 2 cylinders feature a metal liner (usually steel or aluminium) reinforced with a composite wrap around the middle section.
 This design reduces the overall weight compared to Type 1 cylinders.

-• Material: Metal liner with composite wrapping (often carbon fiber or glass fiber).
+- Material: Metal liner with composite wrapping (often carbon fibre or glass fibre).

 Choosing a Type 2 Cylinder: Ideal for situations requiring a moderate weight reduction without significantly increasing costs, like medium commercial vehicles.